JStameus/sandbox/readme.txt

 Please.

-[Naming Convention]
-The naming convention, for all files, should be as consistent and clear as possible.
-Since the entire wiki is organized in a hierarchy, the name for each file should be simple enough to figure out.
-First, specify the file type, such as:
-    - image_
-    - article_
-    - template_
-    - category_

-(NOTE: At the time of writing, I haven't set this up properly!
-I'll get to it soon, so that new collaborators can easily join in without getting confused.)

 [Wiki Contents & Structure]
 Currently, the Wiki has five categories: Memes, Animals, Veggies, Dinosaurs and Arcana.
 As the project expands, these categories may be expanded upon, or new categories could be added.